IamVigneshC/AmazonWebServices/Machine Learning/AWS Kinesis/Data Stream/README.md

 1. In the upper-left, click Services, enter EC2 into the search, and click EC2.

 1. In the left panel, under Instances click Instances.
-Note: You will see an instance named PluralSightAnalyticsEngine in a Running state, which was created for you when you started this lab.
+Note: You will see an instance named nalyticsEngine in a Running state, which was created for you when you started this lab.

-1. Select the instance PluralSightAnalyticsEngine, click Connect, ensure the EC2 Instance Connect tab is selected, then click Connect.
+1. Select the instance AnalyticsEngine, click Connect, ensure the EC2 Instance Connect tab is selected, then click Connect.
 Note: A new browser tab will open to a Linux command prompt.

 1. At the command prompt, enter the following two command, replacing <AWS Access Key ID> and <AWS Secret Access Key> with the CLI CREDENTIALS values provided by this lab.